mynamedaeil84/MRS_Project/README.md

 # Output
 Experiment logs are stored via log_results.py and include:
-Message delay, Reaction time, Message drop rate, Obstacle-aware path change
+Message delay, Reaction time, Message drop rate

 ------------------------------------------------------------------------------------------------------------------------------------------
-# ros2_real: Manual Execution Guide (for Real-Robot Deployment)
+# ros2_sim: Manual Execution Guide (for Real-Robot Deployment)
 For researchers deploying this on Yahboom Pi5-based mobile robots, below are the actual commands used to launch each module step by step.

-# ROS2 QoS-Based Multi-Robot Experiment (ros2_sim)
-This repository provides a complete experimental setup for evaluating multi-robot cooperation using ROS 2 Humble on Yahboom Pi5 robots.
+Key codes for robot-to-robot response time, message, delay, drop rate, map_update, according to QoS in Real-world This repository provides a complete experimental setup for evaluating multi-robot cooperation using ROS 2 Humble on Yahboom Pi5 robots.
 It investigates how various QoS conditions impact obstacle sharing, map synchronization, and goal navigation performance over DDS.